What is the Minnesota Steelheader Creel Project?

 What can you do to help?

-Please consider submitting a report when you fish this season.
-We cannot do this without you, and there are a minimum number of annual fish samples required from each region to make this work.
-MNST staff can fish with the best of them, but we’re not that good.
-The Creel Project form is quick and easy to complete.
-Once you’re done, click Submit, it is that simple.
+Please consider submitting a report as you fish this season.
+We cannot do this without you, and there are a minimum number of annual fish samples required from each region to make this project work.
+MNST staff can fish with the best of them, but we are not good enough to provide sufficient samples for the entire project.
+The Creel Project form is quick and easy to complete: Check some boxes, Click Submit, it is that simple.

 Past Creel Results & Misc.
 Data